egoughnour/ham-whisperer/README.md

 Then Ham Whisperer can help you and Gary Chalmers to excoriate Skinner much more soulfully than you might otherwise.

-There is also a **moderately complete walkthrough of my programmatic image generation and editing worflow** (since had to create assets anyway).
+There is also a **moderately complete walkthrough of my programmatic image generation and editing worflow** (since I had to create assets anyway).
 You can [find it here](image_generation/image_workflow.md) with source included.
+You might as well spin up a virtual environment and try it from your git checkout since it's housed in this repository anyhow.

 ### _Pictured: What started out as an LLM's fever dream of Audrey paradoxically comforted by Seymour's arson and confabulation_
 ![image](image_generation/input_to_correct.png)